Relationship & Sexuality Counselling Specialists

 If you don’t feel safe, remove yourself from the situation

-With domestic violence it is quite obvious to see who is the perpetrator and who is the victim and in most cases, the anger and violence is open and out there in plain view.
+With domestic violence it is often quite obvious to see who is the perpetrator and who is the victim and in most cases, the anger and violence is open and out there in plain view.
 If the perpetrator is a woman, society has trouble seeing and accepting this.

 Statistics clearly indicate that 40% of domestic violence is carried out by women, which comes as a shock to most people.